-How we deal with your homeowners or condominium association in Belle View
+How we handle your homeowners or condominium association in Belle View

-We require that the renter abide by all community and association covenants.
-To help us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association rules.
+To assist us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a handy archive for property owners in Belle View
+a free archive for landlords in Belle View

-- Before you rent out your rental property in Belle View
+- Before you rent out your investment in Belle View

 - Collections and evictions